CIMR-Algos/MultiParameter_ATBD_V2/book/baseline_algorithm_definition.md

 ```

 with $θ$ being the incidence angle of the observation.
 In theory, we expect the correction factor $ζ$ to be equal to the effective temperature $T_{\text{eff}}$.
-Our only source for the incidence angle dependence is a simulated scene from the SCEPS project, refered to as the SCEPS polar scene in this document.
+Our only source for the incidence angle dependence is a simulated scene from the SCEPS project, referred to as the SCEPS polar scene in this document.
 In this scene, the small differences in incidence angle between different scans are included and modeled in the brightness temperatures.
 For $T_{b,v}$ this correction works for all CIMR frequencies on the SCEPS polar
 scene with a correction factor $ζ=T_{\text{eff}}$ as expected.
 For $T_{b,h}$ a slightly different correction factor was found in order
 to remove the incidence angle dependence of the brightness temperatures in the SCEPS polar scene.
 The origin of this factor is not